-How to Care for Your Senior Dog
+How to Care for Your Aging Dog

 The good news, however, is that with a little extra care and attention, you can keep your aging dog happy and comfortable for many years to come!
 Here’s 7 quick tips for caring for your senior dog.